 "And I thought, it is really great, to feel comfortable to talk about that.
 I thought that was a really good situation."

 Catherine says that the discussion in the groups often turn to feelings and attitudes towards place of death, where a workable plan is also helpful.
-While many people say that they want to die at home, it's difficult when your're well to imagine the natural progress of any health condition and how it may affect others.
+While many people say that they want to die at home, it's difficult when you're well to imagine the natural progress of any health condition and how it may affect others.
 It's easy to forget that simply getting older with no health problems in particular is also part of that picture.

 "I remember one woman who opened up the conversation by talking about her mother, who had dementia and who wanted to die at home.
-The daughter was the sole carer and it got to the stage where some of the mother's behaviors were rather challenging.
+The daughter was the sole carer and it got to the stage where some of the mother's behaviours were rather challenging.
 She'd get up at night and wander around the house and turn the gas on.
 And the daughter got so fearful that the house would blow up that she couldn't go to sleep without leaving all the windows open.
 She said that in the course of looking after her mother, she changed from being the daughter into being a physically and emotionally exhausted carer.
 She lost that daughter-mother relationship.
 She was the exhausted carer, and she said she started to resent it.

 "There is a lot of pressure to be able to die at home.
 But it depends on so many things.
 I use the example sometimes of myself.
 I've got one daughter - my son lives interstate - and I'm very conscious of what I would be landing on her.
 And I tell her although my preference would be to die at home, if I needed to go into care to help her, then I would understand."